Matthew Ritchie: Art-making philosophy

 Ritchie draws from numerous meta-narratives that explore religion, philosophy, and science in order to create his complicated, yet freshly simple works.
-“Influenced by everything from the mythic escapades of comic-book superheroes and pagan gods to the meta-narratives of philosophy, religion, and science, Ritchie has developed a mythical narrative or cosmology of his own, and his art is communicated via a variety of art spaces and installations, including galleries throughout the world and the World Wide Web.”
-In an interview with Art:21, Ritchie states that he reads Nature Magazine, which is a weekly journal that publishes technical articles about contemporary scientific findings.
+"Influenced by everything from the mythic escapades of comic-book superheroes and pagan gods to the meta-narratives of philosophy, religion, and science, Ritchie has developed a mythical narrative or cosmology of his own, and his art is communicated via a variety of art spaces and installations, including galleries throughout the world and the World Wide Web."
+In an interview with Art:21, Ritchie stated that he reads Nature magazine, which is a weekly journal that publishes technical articles about contemporary scientific findings.
 Ritchie's pieces have a scientific nature to them, but do not solely represent scientific agenda.
 Instead, his work investigates the role of science within society, creating a narrative between order and chaos.
 In Ritchie's Art:21 interviews, he explains his interest in science as "a way of having a conversation that's based on an idea of looking at things than I am in the rhetoric around science."
 In other words, Ritchie is not trying to depict scientific data accurately.
 He uses his research in order to find topics that are important to him, to which he then illustrates in his work.
 Ritchie's work tends to include various references that expand into a comprehensive explanation historical experience or knowledge.
 His meta-narratives combine all of the philosophies that interest him, and place them into a structure of information that can be bombarding, but seem to be able to go on endlessly.
 His work deals with the theme of information.
-Ritchie explains this theme with a few rhetorical questions and statements: "…for me the theme of my new structure was information, how do you deal with it?
+Ritchie explains this theme with a few rhetorical questions and statements: "For me the theme of my new structure was information, how do you deal with it?
 As a person is it possible for you to grasp everything and see everything?
-You're presented with everything and all through your life you’re trying to filter out, you're really just trying to control that flow."
+You're presented with everything and all through your life you're trying to filter out, you're really just trying to control that flow."
 These questions posed by Ritchie rightfully describe his thought process while creating his art, allowing the viewer to better understand his pieces beyond their aesthetic characteristics.